-2.1 Academic Freedom: Snow College operates for the common good and not to further the interest of either the individual faculty member or the institution as a whole.
+Academic Freedom: Introduction: The institutions are operated for the common good and not to further the interest of either the individual faculty member or the institution as a whole.
 The common good depends upon the free search for truth and its free exposition.
 Academic freedom is essential to these purposes and applies to both teaching and research.
 Freedom in research is fundamental to the advancement of truth.
 Academic freedom is fundamental for the protection of the rights of the teacher in teaching and of the student to freedom in learning.
-2.2 Advancement: Upon beginning service at Snow College, faculty members are assigned the academic rank of instructor or assistant professor.
-Faculty members who demonstrate exemplary service to the College are eligible to be advanced to higher academic ranks (assistant professor, associate professor, professor) after a complete review.
-The review procedures are set forth in this document.
+It carries with it duties correlative with rights.
+(See section 3.4.)
+Institutional policies shall indicate how the concept of academic freedom applies to teaching, research and public life.